aloksisodiya/AI-Resume-Job-Description-Matcher/README.md

 1. Deploy to Railway, Render, or Heroku
 2. Set environment variables
 3. Connect to MongoDB Atlas
-4. Configure CORS for production domain
+4. Configure CORS for the production domain

 ### Frontend (React + Vite)